How to Build an AI Strategy Without a Consulting Budget

 It backfired.
 The AI was wrong about 5% of the time — enough that agents stopped trusting it.
 Instead of saving time, they did double work: reading the AI’s output, then doing their own research anyway.
 Same process, same steps, same roles — just with AI bolted on.

 What worked was reimagining the work itself.
 Uber gave AI full ownership of low-stakes interactions.
-Then came the real breakthrough: they stopped giving AI rigid rules and instead gave it general guidance — treat the customer well, check the facts, use good judgement.
+Then came the real breakthrough: they stopped giving AI rigid rules and instead gave it general guidance — treat the customer well, check the facts, use good judgment.
 That approach produced the best results.

 The version that worked looked nothing like the original process.